01king-ori/quotes/README.md

 # description
-This is a simple website one can access quotes and one has also has the ability to add his or her quote.A person can also vote if he or she likes a quote and one can also delete a quote
+This is a simple website one can access quotes and one has also has the ability to add his or her quote.A person can also vote if he or she likes a quote and one can also delete a quote.
 # author
 Vincent King'ori Mwangi.